wsbf/ZAutomate/README.md

 ## TODO

-- consider making a Grid class
-- implement zautomate_log.php in the new API
 - move colors, fonts, text values to constants
-- add hourly reload to Cart Machine
 - analyze the insertion/removal of carts, thread management during Automation
+- implement zautomate_log.php in the new API
 - separate Logbook_Log into log_cart and log_track
 - create separate classes for carts and tracks
+- clean up print statements, use `logging` module
 - resolve lint errors
-- clean up print statements, use `logging` module
+- add hourly reload to Cart Machine
 - Automation stops playing PSAs after a long time?
 - Large queries in DJ Studio interrupt audio streaming (use multiprocess)
 - Consider combining the three modules into one window